Réseau Morhange: The Lost Airman

 Seth Meyerowitz in his book The Lost Airman (Atlantic Books, London) writes about his grandfather Arthur Meyerowitz, who was in the crew of a B-24 bomber Harmful Lil Armful during a bombing run over occupied France.

 The B-24 was badly damaged by German anti-aircraft 88mm cannons and Arthur parachuted out of his stricken plane over Nazi-German-occupied France, eventually escaping with the help of the resistance through Spain and Gibraltar back via Bristol, England to the United States.
 Arthur was indebted to many that helped him and the Morhange resistance, especially Marcel Taillandier.
 The book ends with 18 pages of carefully researched notes relating to France during the period December 1943 to June 1944.

+Film adaptation

+In 2017, Jake Gyllenhaal was attached to star in and produce a feature film adaptation for Amazon.
+In 2025, Gyllenhaal moved the film adaptation to A24, which he would only stay as an executive producer, with Jeremy Allen White portraying Arthur Meyerowitz, Ben Shattuck adapting the book, and Ben Stiller directing.